-Jaron Kent-Dobias and James P. Sethna Laboratory of Atomic and Solid State Physics, Cornell University, Ithaca, NY, USA (Dated: April 30, 2018)
+Jaron Kent-Dobias and James P. Sethna Laboratory of Atomic and Solid State Physics, Cornell University, Ithaca, NY, USA (Dated: May 9, 2018)

-We generalize the 'ghost spin' representation of spin systems to restore full symmetry group invariance in an arbitrary external field via the introduction of a 'ghost transformation.'
-This offers a natural way to extend celebrated spin-cluster Monte Carlo algorithms to systems in arbitrary fields by running the ordinary cluster-building process on the new representation.
-For several canonical systems, we show that this extension preserves the scaling of dynamics celebrated in the absence of a field
+We introduce a natural way to extend celebrated spin-cluster Monte Carlo algorithms for fast thermal lattice simulations at criticality, like Wolff, to systems in arbitrary fields.
+The method relies on the generalization of the 'ghost spin' representation to one with a 'ghost transformation' that restores invariance to spin symmetries at the cost of an extra degree of freedom.
+The ordinary cluster-building process can then be run on the new representation.
+For several canonical systems, we show that this extension preserves the scaling of accelerated dynamics in the absence of a field.

-Spin systems are important in the study of statistical physics and phase transitions.
-Rarely exactly solvable, they are typically studied by approximation and numeric methods.
+Lattice models are important in the study of statistical physics and phase transitions.
+Rarely exactly solvable, they are typically studied by approximate and numerical methods.
 Monte Carlo techniques are a common way of doing this, approximating thermodynamic quantities by sampling the distribution of systems states.
 These Monte Carlo algorithms are better the faster they arrive at a statistically independent sample.
-This typically becomes a problem near critical points, where critical slowing down [1] results in power-law divergences of dvnamic timescales.
-Celebrated cluster algorithms largely addressed this for many spin systems in the absence of symmetry-breaking fields by using nonlocal updates [2] whose eponymous clusters undergo a percolation transition at the critical point of the system [3] and result in relatively small dynamic exponents [4-7], including the Ising, O(n) [8], and Potts [9, 10] models.
-These algorithms rely on the natural symmetry of the systems in question under global rotations of spins.
-Some success has been made in extending these algorithms to systems in certain external fields by applying the 'ghost site' representation [11] of certain spin systems that returns global rotation invariance to spin Hamiltonians at the cost of an extra degree of freedom, but these results only allow the application of a narrow category of fields [12- 15].
+This typically becomes a problem near critical points, where critical slowing down [1] results in power-law divergences of dynamic timescales.
+Celebrated cluster algorithms largely addressed this in the absence of symmetry-breaking fields by using nonlocal updates [2] whose clusters undergo a percolation transition at the critical point of the system [3].
+These result in relatively small dynamic exponents for many spin systems [4-7], including the Ising, O(n) [8], and Potts [9, 10] models.
+These algorithms rely on the natural symmetry of the systems in question under symmetry operations on the spins.
+Some success has been made in extending these algorithms to systems in certain external fields by adding a 'ghost site' [11] that returns global rotation invariance to spin Hamiltonians at the cost of an extra degree of freedom, allowing the method to be used in a subcategory of interesting fields [12-15].
+Other categories of fields have been applied using replica methods [16-18].
 We show that the scaling of correlation time near the critical point of several models suggests that this approach is a natural one, e.g., that it extends the celebrated scaling of dynamics in these algorithms at zero field to various non-symmetric perturbations.
 We also show, by a redefinition of the spin-spin coupling in a generic class of spin systems, arbitrary external fields can be treated using cluster methods.
 Rather than the introduction of a 'ghost spin,' our representation relies on introducing a 'ghost transformation.'